Renegades (Feeder album): Critical response

 BBC Radio Wales made it their "Album of the Week", playing one song from the album every day in the build-up towards its UK release as the album was already released in Japan.
 It was also the "Editors Choice" on Play.com.
 NME gave the album a 2/10 before suggesting the band should "quit", and “having the brass neck” to continue to still be recording “uninspiring music“ after over 20 years (the band did not form till 1994).
 This caused the band's leading fan site "Feeder Fan Site" to quote from the review and then calling them "wankers" afterwards.
 In 2018 Feeder Fan Site closed and now only operates as a message board forum.
+NME on the other hand, has since 2010 seen diminishing sales and at one point saw it's print edition close for five years while Feeder have continued to release music physically.

 Despite the negative reviews and commercial failure of the album, in August 2019 the band were inducted into the Kerrang!
 Hall of Fame, with the positive review the magazine gave the album, being part of the reasons for why they were inducted.
 Their induction came shortly after Skunk Anansie were inducted into the hall, in which Grant Nicholas presented them with the award.
 This was the band Mark Richardson returned to a year before the album’s release.